mlochbaum/BQN/spec/grammar.md

     valExpr  = arg
              | v ASGN valExpr
              | v Derv "↩" valExpr         ⍝ Modified assignment

+In an explicit definition, the left hand side looks like application of a function, modifier, or combinator.
+As with assignment, it is restricted to a simple form with no extra parentheses.
+The full list syntax is allowed for arguments.

+    DEF      = VALDEF | FUNCDEF
+    VALDEF   = valLHS  "⇐" valExpr
+    FUNCDEF  = FuncLHS "⇐" FuncExpr
+    FuncLHS  = F _m
+             | F _c_ F
+    valLHS   = lhs? ( F | FuncLHS ) lhs

 One aspect of BQN grammar is not context-free: determining the syntactic class of a brace definition.
 The terms `braceVal`, `BraceFunc` `_braceMod` `_braceComp_` all obey the syntax for `BRACED` given below.
 Then the class is determined by the presence of `𝕨`, `𝕩`, `𝕗`, and `𝕘` (including alternate class spellings) at the top level, that is, not contained within further pairs of braces.
 If `𝕘` is present, it is a `_braceCmp_`; otherwise, if `𝕗` is present it is a `_braceMod`; otherwise is is a `BraceFunc` if `𝕨` or `𝕩` are present and a `braceVal` if no special names appear.